Mesa Verde National Park

 After the tour, we went back to the vehicles to fuel everyone up for the next hike.
-We ran a little low on time and had to go back to get the badges then we went back out for a short .5 mile loop to check out the largest kiva in the area.
+We ran a little low on time and had to hurry back to get the badges.
+We then went back out for a short 1/2 mile loop to check out the largest kiva in the area.
 We also learned there was a night sky program that evening.
-Our new friends hadn’t been to one so we all stayed for that before heading back around 8pm.
+Our new friends hadn’t been to one, so we all stayed for that before heading back around 8 pm.

-Sunday, we took our time in the morning to get going and Lila took advantage of that to go play with her new friends until we were ready.
-After saying our goodbyes, we heading out to make our way to Mancos, CO which is near the base of Mesa Verde National Park.
-We decided to stay at an RV park in Mancos so that our batteries could get a full charge in, fill up on propane, and we could empty the tanks as well.
-Once we arrived, we found a very empty campground which was great for us.
+Sunday, we took our time in the morning to get going, and Lila took advantage of that to go play with her new friends until we were ready.
+After saying our goodbyes, we heading out to make our way to Mancos, CO, which is near the base of Mesa Verde National Park.
+We decided to stay at an RV park in Mancos so that our batteries could get a full charge in, fill up on propane, and we would empty the tanks there as well.
+Once we arrived, we found a very empty campground, which was great for us.
 The wifi was great, hence, all the updated blog posts.
 I was able to work from the trailer that Monday and not go into the library.

-Tuesday, we headed to Mesa Verde and found out that it really is not a good idea to go outside of their peak season.
-We missed it by 3 days and the only way to get close and into the cliff dwellings are on guided tours, which are all closed down until next spring.
+Tuesday, we headed to Mesa Verde and found out that it really is not a good idea to visit outside of their peak season.
+We missed the season by 3 days, and the only way to get close and into the cliff dwellings is on guided tours, which are all closed down until next spring.
 Lila was really looking forward to it because she had just read a mystery book on Mesa Verde.
 We were able to visit the museum and view the cliff dwellings from afar on the self-driving viewpoint road.
-We also went on a 3 mile hike to the petroglyphs so that was fun.
+We also went on a 3-mile hike to the petroglyphs, so that was fun.